Shyamala9926/Dice-Game/README.md

 # Dice-Game
 by using HTML ,CSS,Javascript.
 ## Discription
-"Roll the dice and test your luck on our engaging and interactive dice game website,
+"Roll the dice and test your luck on our engaging and interactive dice game website, where fun meets excitement with every roll!"